hardcore-thinking/wordle-tests/README.md

 ## Coverage part

 To take a look at the code coverage, you can use [OpenCppCoverage](https://github.com/OpenCppCoverage/OpenCppCoverage/releases/tag/release-0.9.9.0) on Windows (need to be installed) to get coverage statistics.
-Simply run the following command :
+Simply run the following command (assuming we're in `C:\Users\user\Wordle`) :

 ```
-opencppcoverage --sources tests -- build\windows\x64\debug\WordleGame.exe
+opencppcoverage --sources C:\Users\user\Wordle -- build\windows\x64\debug\WordleGame.exe
 ```

 Then look at the results in the resulting directory named like this `CoverageReport-YYYY-MM-DD-HHhMMmSSs` and open `index.html` in your web browser.